cohamil/Orechard-Outlet/README.md

 **g)** The current win condition is for the player to start a turn with at least 3 plants at growth level 4.

 ### Reflection
+Coming into this, our team had a very solid plan of using Phaser3 as a framework to base our game on and code it using typecript.
+We had seen that Phaser3 supports typecript and given our experience with the platform from previous classes, we felt confident in our ability to make a game from scratch using this framework in typescript.
+We all knew how to translate between typescript and javascript, so that was an added bonus considering any possible project requirements.
+Since Phaser3 is an HTML5 type of framework and is based on javascript, we knew it would support JSON for storing object data.
+All of us have experience using Visual Studio Code so that was the agreed upon code editor.
+While we did consider using a dedicated IDE, the familiarity of VScode's enviroment provided enough comfort to proceed with the project.
+Overall, we did not make any major design changes and our experience so far has not led us wanting to.